 The benefits of online fundraising

 Online fundraising offers benefits for both your organization and your supporters.
 Your nonprofit can expand its reach and encourage additional contributions, and your supporters can more easily donate to your cause.
-Here are additional benefits of an online fundraising strategy for your donors and your nonprofit:
+Here are additional benefits of online fundraising for your donors and your nonprofit:

 Benefits for donors